 Kittens and cats at the shelter:

-- Winter — female kitten, 7 weeks old
+- Izzie — female kitten, 7 weeks old

 Note: For larger images and more information, click on any thumbnail image that has a visible border or go directly to our Available page.

 Other Rescue Sites with Anguilla Puppies and Kittens